Ashraf0011/audiophile/README.md

 ## Overview

-Following project is a Fullstact project.
-It was obtained from Frontend Masters.
+Following project is a Fullstack project.
+It was obtained from Frontend Mentors.
-However it was a design challange, I have integrated MongoDB, in order to practise data-base related functionality.
+However it was only a design challange, I have integrated MongoDB, in order to practise data-base related functionality.

 ### The challenge